Skip to content

 • If you represent a part of the project to a third party, and you want to integrate their work at a particular time (works only when updates are not too frequent).

-• If the technological context allows packaging and formal dependency management, you should use submodules.
+• If the technological context allows packaging and formal dependency management, you should use package managers instead of submodules.

-• If your codebase is massive and you don’t want to fetch it every time, use submodules so as not to make the collaborators fetch the entire blocks of the codebase.
+• If your codebase is massive and you don’t want to fetch it every time, use submodules to prevent collaborators from downloading the entire codebase.

 Commands for Git Submodules